What is renters insurance?

 A renters policy provides financial reimbursement for covered losses to your personal belongings.
 If a covered peril occurs, you'll file a claim with your renters insurance company to receive compensation for your loss, up to your policy's limits, sub-limits, and minus any deductible.
 Quoting a renters insurance policy is quick and easy—your insurer will typically ask less than a handful of questions about your rental unit and value of your personal possessions.

 Renters insurance isn't legally required, though certain apartment complexes and landlords may require it.
 Even when optional, it's a good idea to cover what you've spent a lifetime accruing.
 The average Progressive rental policyholder has $24,278 in personal property coverage.* If you were robbed or lost all your clothes, furniture, and everything else in a fire, your landlord is not responsible for your belongings.

 What does renters insurance cover?

 Renters insurance covers personal property, personal liability, medical payments and additional living expenses or loss of use, up to the limits of your policy.
 Learn more about what renters insurance covers and the types of renters insurance coverages.

 Damage to the structure of your rental home or unit won't be covered under a renters policy.
 Your landlord's insurance policy typically covers damage to the dwelling's roof, ceiling, and walls, caused by things like bursting pipes and vandalism.

 How renters insurance is priced

-These factors and more can impact your price.
+These factors and more can impact your cost for renters insurance:

-Location: A safer area with less crime means a lower cost.
+- Location: A safer area with less crime generally means a lower cost.